Kalyanaraman (1979 film): Release

 Kalyanaraman was released on 6 July 1979.
 The film was a commercial success and ran in theatres for 140 days.
 In April 1980, when Doordarshan Kendra Madras announced it would telecast Kalyanaraman, many people, particularly students, sent them letters asking them not to telecast the film during the examination season.
 One person telephoned Doordarshan Kendra and announced four bombs had been placed inside the building.
 The film was telecast according to schedule and the bomb threat was discovered to be a hoax.

-Reception
+Critical reception

-Ananda Vikatan rated the film 57 out of 100, and in particular praised Haasan's performance.
+Ananda Vikatan rated the film 57 out of 100, and in particular praised Haasan's performance, Viswanathan's cinematography and Rangarajan's direction.
 Piousji, writing for the magazine Sunday, said; "As the dim-wit Kalyanam, [Kamal Haasan] was superb".
 Kaushikan, writing for Kalki, appreciated the film for its story and the cast performances.
+Anna appreciated Rangarajan's direction and said Haasan was well utilised, calling Kalyanaraman a worthy entertainer.

 Legacy

 Following the success of Kalyanaraman, Rangarajan directed Haasan in four more films; Meendum Kokila (1981), Kadal Meengal (1981), Ellam Inba Mayyam (1981) and Maharasan (1992).
 According to film historian G. Dhananjayan, Kalyanaraman established the comedy horror genre in Tamil cinema.
 In 1982, the film was remade in Hindi as Ghazab, and in 1992 in Kannada as Sriramachandra.
 Six years after the release of Kalyanaraman, a sequel titled Japanil Kalyanaraman was made in 1985; it was the first sequel in Tamil cinema.